 - Targeted assassinations of terrorists carried out by Israelis are, under all circumstances, heinous war crimes.
 When reporting such crimes always use the words widespread international condemnation and invoke the spectre of a UN Security Council resolution.
 Never mention that the assassination was carried out with such careful planning and skill that no civilian was harmed during the operation.
 Also never mention the direct threat the terrorist posed to Israel, nor the Israelis previously killed by the terrorist.

 - Targeted assassinations of terrorists carried out by any country other than Israelis are, under all circumstances, causes for jubilation.
 When reporting such crimes always use the words widespread international support although you can include the words "concern expressed by some Muslim militants".
 Never mention the fact that, unlike assassinations carried out by Israelis, dozens of innocent civilians were also killed.
-Also never mention the fact that the terrorist did not pose a direct threat to the country carrying out the attack.
+Also never mention the fact that, unlike when Israel targets terrorists, the terrorist did not pose a direct threat to the country carrying out the attack.

 - Never mention the fact that in Palestinian suicide terrorist attacks, children are always specifically targeted.
 Just stress that such attacks are the inevitable result of the 'occupation' and 'poverty'.

-- The total blockading of a country's borders and carpet bombing of its cities by nations from the other side of the world (as in, e.g. Libya) is a highly commendable tactic even though the country poses no threat to its neighbours.
+- The total blockading of a country's borders and carpet bombing of its cities by nations from the other side of the world (as in, e.g. the 'West' against Libya in 2011) is a highly commendable tactic even though the country poses no threat to its neighbours.
 Stress the tyrannical nature of the regime being bombed (and do not remind readers that 6 months earlier you were telling them what a wonderful reformer their leader was) and never remind readers about the civilians living there (who mostly hate the regime)

 - The blockading of Gaza's sea border to stop weapons deliveries, and the targeted bombing of its terror facilities by its neighbour (Israel) who the Gazans have shelled indiscriminately, is a heinous war crime, that must be the subject of multiple UN resolutions, enquiries, and 'peace' flotillas.
 Never mention the tyrannical nature of the Hamas regime but focus only on the civilians living there (without mentioning that they support the regime and all rejoice in the deaths of Israeli citizens).
 You should also point out the 'hypocrisy of the West' in not imposing a no-fly zone on Israel.